 How to choose a title for an expository essay?

 When you are given free reign, it can be hard to decide what to write an essay on.
 The easiest method of how to start an expository writing is to decide on the topic and title.
-A simple way of coming up with a basic title for an essay is to insert the type of essay it is into the title.
+A simple way of coming up with a basic title for an essay is to insert its type into the title.

 - A description of Stephen King/Harlem/Photosynthesis